McCarthy calls on Biden to schedule meeting on debt ceiling

 “It’s time for Republicans to stop playing games, agree to a pass a clean debt ceiling bill, and quit threatening to wreak havoc on our economy,” the White House said before McCarthy’s letter was sent.

-McCarthy did list several prospects for federal spending in his letter to Biden.
+McCarthy did list several prospects for reducing federal spending in his letter to Biden.
 Among them:

 — Reducing “excessive non-defense” spending to “pre-inflationary levels” and limiting growth in future years.